Accurate and thermodynamically consistent hydrogen equation of state for planetary modeling with flow matching: Implementation details

 \section{Implementation details}

-The MD generation of coordinate samples used for training \Eq{eq: flow matching objective} and the energy computation appearing in the free energy estimators \Eq{Seq: TFEP} are both performed in the DFT level using the \texttt{QUANTUM ESPRESSO} code~\cite{QE-2009}.
+The MD generation of coordinate samples used for optimizing \Eq{eq: flow matching objective} and the energy computation appearing in the free energy estimators \Eq{Seq: TFEP} are both performed in the DFT level using the \texttt{QUANTUM ESPRESSO} code~\cite{QE-2009}.
 We use the exchange-correlation functional of Perdew, Burke and Ernzerhof (PBE)~\cite{PhysRevLett.77.3865} and the pseudopotential of projector-augmented wave~\cite{PhysRevB.50.17953} type.
 We choose the system size $N=128$, and the $\vec{k}$-space integration is performed on a $3 \times 3 \times 3$ Monkhorst-Pack grid~\cite{PhysRevB.13.5188}.
 The energy cutoff for the plane wave basis set and charge densities are $80$ and $800$ Ry, respectively.
-These parameters have been checked to yield well converged energetics.
+Note the parameters above have been checked to yield well converged pressures and energies.
 For MD simulations, the ion temperature is controlled using stochastic-velocity rescaling~\cite{10.1063/1.2408420} and the time step is set to 12 a.u..

 The network we use for the velocity field $\vec{v}_t(\vec{x})$ is adapted from \texttt{FermiNet}~\cite{PhysRevResearch.2.033429}, which is permutation and translation equivariant by construction.
 We also modify the pair distance features to comply with the periodic nature of the simulation box~\cite{10.21468/SciPostPhys.14.6.154, PhysRevResearch.4.023138, PhysRevB.107.235139, PhysRevLett.130.036401}.
 We choose a simple linear interpolating function